Learning outcomes

 II.
 Measures for effective and sustainable competition on wholesale markets: access to resources of other enterprises

-This table, as well as the content of the course, may change in particular depending on the time available and on the development of regulations and implementation measures adopted at European level.
-A more detailed table of contents will be included in the course overhead transparencies.
+This table of contents, as well as the content of the course, may change in particular depending on the time available and on the development of European regulation and its implementation measures (and their application).

 • A "test of knowledge in electronic communications regulation", based on practical questions, is provided to students for self-assessment purposes.

 • For the assessment period organised at the end of the second term (May-June), the assessment is made up of two elements.
-Firstly, the analysis of a court ruling (see section "exercices"), which as such counts in the final mark of the teaching unit for 5 points out of 20.
-This mark is based on two elements: the quality of the written answer to the specific question on the court ruling and the quality of the presentation of the analysis.
+Firstly, the analysis of a court ruling (see section "exercises"), which as such counts in the final mark of the teaching unit for 5 points out of 20.
+This mark is based on the quality of the written note.
 There is one single mark for each group of students.

-- The court rulings analysed by student groups, as well as the written answers to a question and the power-point used for the presentations, are made available to students on the WebCampus site.
+• The court rulings analysed by student groups, as well as the written notes, are made available to students on the WebCampus site.

-- A self-assessment test on your knowledge of electronic communications regulations is available.
+• A self-assessment test on your knowledge of electronic communications regulations is made available.

 • Recommended readings designed to facilitate understanding of the subject, but which are not in themselves part of the subject matter of examination, are made available on the WebCampus site.
 These include the following texts: